qcnotes/qcnotes.github.io/_posts/2024-08-16-Quantum-Postulates.md

 These conditions are required to ensure probability axioms.
 This postive linear map is known as Density operator.

 ## 2) Evolution postulate:
-The quantum system evolves unitarily as
+The closed quantum system evolves unitarily as

 $$\rho' = U \rho U^{+}$$